cracked99/Model-Control-Protocol/auto-analysis-system-prompt-guide.md

 - No manual intervention needed to keep project state accurate
 - AI responses about the project are more accurate because they're based on fresh analysis
 - Transitions between conversations maintain project context
 - Progress updates work even on an empty project state
+- Each new conversation starts fresh with current information